Linux Mint download in progress

 Various adds: Different bonus features come with this version.
 This is the case of Bulk file renamer, which allows users to rename multiple files at once, or the Sticky Notes that replace GNotes.
 Sticky Notes also supports HiDPI.

-Don’t forget to check the integrity and authenticity of your ISO image.
-If you are not sure how to do so, we recommend following the guidelines on Linux Mint’s website.
+Before installing Linux Mint, don’t forget to check the integrity and authenticity of your ISO image.
+If you are unsure how to do so, we recommend following the guidelines on Linux Mint’s website.

 Is Linux Mint safe?